Annual Report to Parliament on the Administration of the Access to Information Act 2010-2011

 Since no other federal institutions were considered to be affected by any requests during this period, none were transferred.

-There was no request abandoned by the applicant.
+There was one request abandoned by the applicant.

-We were unable to process three requests because no identifiable records existed.
+We were unable to process three requests because no identifiable record existed.

 Extensions were requested in five cases for consultation with other departments and in two cases for consultation with third parties.